LouidjiG/EndOfTheWorld/README.md

 This equations gives us appriximately 151,515 years before the end of the human civilisation.

+Our calculation:
+We calculate a multiplier that will be between 0 and 1 based on the proportion of health personnel, the quality of the air, the death rate for some types of deseases, the occurence of some natural disaster and the lifespan.
+All of those datas are categorised by country.
+Here is a more precise way of how we calculate the multiplicator:
+- health_personnel_score = min(critical number of health personnel / actual number of health personnel, 1)
+- air_quality_score = min(1, actual air quality / critical air quality)
+- death_disease_score = min(1, death rate / critical death rate)
+- disaster_occurence_score = min(1, disaster occurence/100)
+- lifespan_score = 1 if lifespan is over 70yo and 0 if not.

+We then use weights for those value: weights = {
+        "health_personnel": 0.2,
+        "death_disease": 0.3,
+        "natural_disaster_frequency": 0.2,
+        "air_quality": 0.1,
+        "lifespan": 0.2
+    }
+And calculate the overall score using those weights and values. we then calculate the doomsday year by multiplying (1-overall_score) and the Drake's equation value.

 list of country:
 - France
 - Madagascar